 Notice to Industry 12: Pre Export Quarantine Facility Audit Frequency Policy

-Following the equine influenza (EI) outbreak in 2007 and subsequent inquiry and Callinan report of 2008, the department implemented new arrangements to improve oversight and compliance of overseas PEQ facilities preparing live horses for export to Australia.
+Following the equine influenza (EI) outbreak in 2007 and subsequent inquiry and Callinan report of 2008, the department implemented new arrangements to improve oversight and compliance of overseas PEQ facilities preparing horses for export to Australia.

 Since 2010, PEQ facilities that pass a desk and site audit were approved for two years.

 The number of audits completed by the department each year is dependent on industry requests to establish new PEQ facilities or renew existing facilities.
 Australia’s regular auditing regime has highlighted to exporting countries how rigorously Australia implements our equine import conditions aimed at preventing entry of exotic equine diseases to Australia, including EI, a disease for which many countries have no particular concerns.